-Do you smoke?
-Then you know that is very important to stop.
-As you already know, smoking impacts many aspects of the health, and in people with diabetes, it influences their diabetes management.
+Those who smoke should know that is very important to stop.
+As most people already know, smoking impacts many aspects of health, and in those with diabetes, it influences their diabetes management.

 Ex-smokers often say that quitting is hard, maybe even the hardest thing.
 But, millions have quit smoking, which means that anyone can do it.

 Moreover, smoking kills more people in comparison to other bad habits together.
-In people with diabetes, it makes the condition worse.
+In those with diabetes, it makes the condition worse.

 It is actually very easy to hook to smoking.
 That happens because of the nicotine.
-The nicotine is actually an addictive substance which is part of the tobacco.
-This substance might make you feel good and stimulate stress relief and relaxation.
+Nicotine is actually an addictive substance that is part of tobacco.
+This substance might make people feel good and stimulate stress relief and relaxation.

 Furthermore, it acts on the brain and nervous system to promote levels of dopamine.
-The dopamine is known as the “feel-good” chemical.
+Dopamine is known as the “feel-good” chemical.

-But the trick here is that the effects of nicotine fade quickly, and that is when you have the urge to light up again, and this becomes a vicious circle.
+But the trick here is that the effects of nicotine fade quickly, and that is when we have the urge to light up again, and this becomes a vicious circle.

-What happens is that the body begins to build up a tolerance and there is need of more nicotine to stop feeling edgy and irritable.
+What happens is that the body begins to build up a tolerance and there is a need for more nicotine to stop feeling edgy and irritable.
 This is that circle of dependency.

-If you smoke, there are big chances to light up again when you are upset, stressed out or anxious.
-It is like that since smoking can offer quick relief and it can help you to calm down.
+If we smoke, there are big chances to light up again when we are upset, stressed out, or anxious.
+It is like that since smoking can offer quick relief and it can help us to calm down.

 The American Cancer Society notes that 2 out of 3 smokers actually want to quit, and half try every year, but most of them are not able to do that without the necessary help.
 The nicotine leads to emotional and physical dependence which is tough to break.

-People with diabetes and who are smokers are actually at risk for specific health problems.
-Those health problems are nerve damage, kidney disease, eye disease, heart disease and poor circulation that can cause amputation and infection.
+Those with diabetes and who are smokers are actually at risk for specific health problems.
+Those health problems are nerve damage, kidney disease, eye disease, heart disease, and poor circulation that can cause amputation and infection.

 Smokers are from 30 percent to 40 percent more likely to obtain type 2 diabetes.
 This is in comparison to nonsmokers.

-In case you have type 2 diabetes, you might discover that smoking can cause higher blood glucose and make it harder when it comes to managing blood glucose.
+In case we have type 2 diabetes, we might discover that smoking can cause higher blood glucose and make it harder when it comes to managing blood glucose.

-There are a few ways which can help you leave this nasty habit for good.
-Bear in mind that probably you won’t make it at first, it might take a few tries.
+There are a few ways that can help us leave this nasty habit for good.
+Bear in mind that probably we won’t make it at first, it might take a few tries.

-If you are not successful at the first attempt, try not to feel bad cause every attempt will bring you closer to the final success.
+If we are not successful at the first attempt, we should try not to feel bad cause every attempt will bring us closer to the final success.

-After you quit, you will feel and also look better.
-There are many benefits which you will enjoy.
-Some of them are lower blood pressure and lower heart rate, improvement of your lung function and recovery of your immune system.
+After we quit, we will feel and also look better.
+There are many benefits which we will enjoy.
+Some of them are lower blood pressure and lower heart rate, improvement of our lung function, and recovery of our immune system.

-All you need is will, to make a plan and the most important thing to start.
+All we need is a will, to make a plan and the most important thing to start.